If you’ve lived in the College Station area for much time, you’re probably aware that Chef Tai is EVERYWHERE.

-After spending virtually all of his seventh-grade year in an English-as-Second-Language class, Tai fully invested himself in his education.
-Through both junior high and high school he maintained Straight A’s in his classwork.
-In fact, his marks earned a Presidential Commendation from President Bill Clinton.
+After spending virtually all of his seventh-grade year in an English-as-second-language class, Tai fully committed himself to his education.
+Through both junior high and high school, he scored straight-A marks in his classwork.
+His success earned a Presidential Commendation from President Bill Clinton.

-Both his father and grandfather were pleased with young Tai’s academic prowess.
+Both his father and grandfather were pleased with young Tai’s academic achievements.

 Tai’s high school counselor was married to an Aggie and she encouraged him to consider attending Texas A&M. His parents flew in from South Korea and with them, Tai made his first visit to College Station.